AntyleYT/SATAIS/README.md

 # Smart Adaptive Text Artificial Intelligence System
 # ALPHA 0.1 :
-# Ia don't make logical text : version 1
+# AI don't make logical text : version 1
  SATAIS is a generative AI created by @antyle_yt

 **All the code is open-source and customisable**